Wisconsin's 98th Assembly district

-The 98th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeastern Wisconsin, the district comprises part of central Waukesha County, including the entire city of Pewaukee and the village of Pewaukee, as well as part of the city of Waukesha.
-The district is represented by Republican Adam Neylon, since April 2013.
+The 98th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeastern Wisconsin, the district comprises part of northern Waukesha County and the southeast corner of Washington County.
+It includes most of the city of Hartford along with the villages of Sussex and Merton.
+The district also contains the Pike Lake State Park.
+The district is represented by Republican Jim Piwowarczyk, since January 2025.

 The 98th Assembly district is located within Wisconsin's 33rd Senate district, along with the 97th and 99th Assembly districts.